GloVe: Logistic regression

+Use

+Once a model is trained, we have 4 trained parameters for each word: $w_i, \tilde w_i, b_i, \tilde b_i$.
+The parameters $b_i, \tilde b_i$ are irrelevant, and only $w_i, \tilde w_i$ are relevant.

+The authors recommended using $w_i + \tilde w_i$ as the final representation vector for word $i$, because empirically it worked better than $w_i$ or $\tilde w_i$ alone.

 Applications

 GloVe can be used to find relations between words like synonyms, company-product relations, zip codes and cities, etc. However, the unsupervised learning algorithm is not effective in identifying homographs, i.e., words with the same spelling and different meanings.
 This is as the unsupervised learning algorithm calculates a single set of vectors for words with the same morphological structure.
 The algorithm is also used by the SpaCy library to build semantic word embedding features, while computing the top list words that match with distance measures such as cosine similarity and Euclidean distance approach.
 GloVe was also used as the word representation framework for the online and offline systems designed to detect psychological distress in patient interviews.